For Better Findings - Can Relational Spirituality Help Coping with Divorce & Uncoupling?

 - Very scarce research exists on general questions about faith and adjusting to the dissolution of a cohabiting or romantic relationship.

 - However 6 peer-reviewed scientific studies were published from 1999-2009 on specific spiritual beliefs or behaviors about recovering from a divorce.
-These initial studies show that many people do turn to God to cope with divorce in helpful ways (see Spiritual Resources in Coping with Divorce).
+These initial studies show that many people do turn to God to cope with divorce in helpful ways.
 But people can also experience spiritual problems that undermine post-divorce adjustment and can intensify personal or family distress (see Divorce as a Sacred Loss and Desecration, Spiritual Struggles in Coping with Divorce).

 Additional Suggested Readings